publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch12/schI/m__us_usc_t21_s601.md

 >     The Secretary shall—

 >         “(A) not later than 60 days after the date of enactment of this Act \[Feb.
 7, 2014\], issue final regulations to carry out the amendments made by section 11016(b)(1) of the Food, Conservation, and Energy Act of 2008 ([Public Law 110–246][/us/pl/110/246]; [122 Stat.
-2130][/us/stat/122/2130]) \[enacting sections 606 and 625 of this title, amending this section, and repealing former [section 606 of this title][/us/usc/t21/s606]\], as further clarified by the amendments made by this section \[amending this section and sections 606 and 625 of this title and [section 1622 of Title 7][/us/usc/t7/s1622], Agriculture, and enacting and repealing provisions set out as notes under this section\]; and
+2130][/us/stat/122/2130]) \[amending this section, enacting sections 606 and 625 of this title, and repealing former [section 606 of this title][/us/usc/t21/s606]\], as further clarified by the amendments made by this section \[amending this section, sections 606 and 625 of this title, and [section 1622 of Title 7][/us/usc/t7/s1622], Agriculture, and enacting and repealing provisions set out as notes under this section\]; and

 >         “(B) not later than 1 year after the date of enactment of this Act, implement the amendments described in subparagraph (A).